kartikrathee95/Testing_and_Trials/README.md

 ## Overview

-The Energy Services Simulation API allows users to input PV System design id and check the energy production values, design component specs and losses incurred.
+The Energy Services Simulation API allows users to input PV system's design id and check the energy production values, design component specs and losses incurred.
 The goal is to provide a flexible and scalable solution for energy simulation needs.

 ## Features